couchbase/n1k1/README.md

 - prefetching optimizations?

-- optimize json.Unmarshal more systemically, a'la during ORDER-BY

 - compiled accessor(s) to a given JSON-path in a raw []byte value?

-- the yield callback might return slice that the next yield can place data into, to avoid append-copying items?

 - col versus row optimizations?
   - need base.Vals that allows for optional col based representation?